 “Please dive deep into these songs.
 Sit with them.
 I want you to sing, dance, laugh, feel sexy, feel cocky, feel seen, feel heard, feel angry, feel right, feel wrong, and feel understood by them … I love you and I can’t wait to see you on tour soon.
 We can sing together.”

-What sets BANKS apart from her other alternative R&B and alternative pop counterparts is her lyrical strength, musical complexity, brooding persona, and careful attention to detail.
-It’s no surprise that she also writes poetry, as her music contains the flow, rhythm, and rhyme of the genre.
-While some might argue that the sonic distortion might be too much, it reflects her inner turmoil – intense and overwhelming.
-III demonstrates that the only way to get over something is to move through it and stands as her best release to date.
+What sets BANKS apart from her other alternative R&B and alternative pop counterparts are her lyrical strength, musical complexity, brooding persona, and careful attention to detail.
+It’s no surprise that she also writes poetry, as her music contains the rhythm and rhyme of the genre.
+While some might argue that the sonic distortion might be too much, it reflects her overwhelming inner turmoil.
+III demonstrates the power of resillience and stands as her best release to date.